 Steel mesh gutter guards are similar to plastic guards, but they’re more durable and robust.
 They’re just as easy to install as plastic guards, though you’ll need to use tin snips to fit the gutter guard in your gutter.
 Steel screen gutter guards are great for blocking leaves and pine needles and are relatively easy to clean—simply wait until the collected debris is dry and brush it away.
 On average, steel guards last between seven and 10 years.

-However, not all steel screen guards are created the same.
-Make sure you purchase a powder-coated metal guard, as this will repel rust, and avoid the type of steel guard that fastens by tucking under the first layer of shingles, which will expose your roof deck to rain and could void your roof’s warranty.
+However, not all steel screen guards are created equal.
+Make sure you purchase a powder-coated metal guard, as this will repel rust.
+Avoid the type of steel guard that fastens by tucking under the first layer of shingles, which will expose your roof deck to rain and could void your roof’s warranty.

 Micro-Mesh